anishghale007/Social-Media-Flutter/README.md

-# fire_project
+# Social Media Flutter App

-A new Flutter project.
+A simple social media flutter app using Flutter Riverpod as state management and Firestore Database for authentication and data storage.

 ## Getting Started